Sheep-y/MarsHorizonMods/Informed/Readme.md

 * A "Launch Window" button is added to the bottom of milestone/request mission list.
 * The expiry countdown is displayed on the right when you select a mission.
-* The potential payload(s) is displayed on the right when you select a mission, alongside their build times, weights, and crews.
+* The potential payload(s) is displayed on the right when you select a mission.

 For milestone missions, the mission itself must be researched to see the payload list.
 The payload build time already factors in all applicable bonus.

 ## Vehicle Design Screen ##

-* After you hover out of any vehicle option on the left, the launch window around the point of vehicle completion will be listed.
+* When you hover any option on the left, the launch windows around the completion date will be listed.
-* The bonus and penalty of each contractor is displayed under their name for easy comparison.
+* Add bonus and penalty under each contractor option.

+The launch window list does NOT take vehicle traits into account, just unmodified launch windows.

 ## Research Screen ##

-* Booster research node will now show all possible supplements and the combined capacity of each.
+* Booster mouseover now lists all possible supplements and their capacities.

 ## Base Screen ##

-* Show total building synergies when the screen is not in build/move/clear mode, and when no building is being hovered.
+* Show total building synergies on base screen.

 Only synergies count.
 Building effects are not included on the list.

 ## Funding Screen ##

-* *Next Tier now accurately shows the tier you will be at, instead of current tier + 1.
+* Next Tier now shows the tier you *will* be at.

 # Configuration #